Before you go to Guatemala make sure you are well prepared. In this blog my tips and inspirations that will help you to plan your holiday.

 All I heard when I told people I went traveling to Central and South America: “Is it safe?”
 “A women all by herself!”
 And all I can say, you have to be cautious and be prepared.
 I wrote a separate blog on Safety during my travels; Travel Tips to keep Safe.
 I haven’t felt unsafe for a minute in Guatemala!

-I found it very easy to travel in Guatemala; tour operators everywhere and transport via shuttle and direct to the next destination in Guatemala or even Belize, El Salvador and Mexico.
+I found it very easy to travel in Guatemala; tour operators everywhere and transport via shuttle and direct to the next destination in Guatemala or even Belize, El Salvador, Nicaragua and Mexico.
 So no chicken busses needed here, direct with other tourist in a bus.
 The distances in Guatemala are not far in kilometers, but the roads are not the best.
 Some roads are not even paved, winding through the mountains and busy with trucks; it will take time and you have to be patient.
 Just enjoy the scenery passing by or catch up some sleep!

 Compared to Mexico you can’t travel by night in Guatemala.
 I understood there is only one night bus between Antigua and Flores, but I did not take that bus.
-I ran into people that took a flight from Guatemala City to Floes.
+I ran into people that took a flight from Guatemala City to Flores.
 I suggest to take the time and make overnight stops in between the highlights.

 In Guatemala the local currency is the Guatemalan Quetzal (Q).
 For 1 USD you get ±7.70Q (depending on the rate).
 At most of the ATM’s around Guatemala I could only get cash out of the machines with my Credit Card and not my Maestro Debit card.
 The charges are high 7-10USD per transaction; be aware of this.
 My American Express and VISA card were widely accepted in all the hotels and restaurants.
 Compared to Europe, Guatemala is cheap but more expensive than Mexico; the cost doubled when crossing the border.
 At the border you can change your money at rates that are acceptable, which I found really handy.